spraakbanken/metadata-api/README.md

 Some resources have long descriptions that are stored in separate HTML files in SVN (https://svn.spraakdata.gu.se/sb-arkiv/pub/resurstext).
 A description for a resource with machine name `my-resource` should be named `my-resource_eng.html` or `my-resource_swe.html` and stored in the above SVN repository.
 Then it will automatically be detected and served by the REST-API.
-A resource description can also be supplied directly in the json metadata.
+A resource description can also be supplied directly in the YAML metadata.

 ## Collections

 A collection is a "meta" metadata entry which is used to summarize multiple resources.
-Collections are supplied as json files.
-The resource-IDs belonging to a collection can either be supplied as a list in the json (with the 'resources' key) or each resource can state which collection(s) it belongs to in its json (with the 'in_collections' key which holds a list of collection IDs).
+Collections are supplied as YAML files.
+The resource-IDs belonging to a collection can either be supplied as a list in the YAML (with the 'resources' key) or each resource can state which collection(s) it belongs to in its YAML (with the 'in_collections' key which holds a list of collection IDs).
 The size of the collection is calculated automatically.
-A collection may have a resource description, preferably supplied directly in its json.
+A collection may have a resource description in its YAML.

 ## Unlisted